dr-js/stash/linux/0-0-install-archlinux.md

 #### initial boot up

-First boot into the installed Arch,
+Be patient when first boot into the installed Arch,
-I got a stuck on a text screen for about 1 minute, this may be some initial configuration, and not happen again.
+I got a stuck on a text screen for about 1 minute, this may be some initial configuration, and will not happen again.

+For me the network previously setup do not work, so I did the `wpa_supplicant + systemd-networkd` again, noticed the `wlan0` changed to `wlp2s0` or `wlp4s0`, also need to start the `systemd-resolved`, use `ip address` to check the connection, a reboot may be needed

 After that:
 - `pacman -S bash-completion man-db which screen openssh git p7zip ...`